SpaceXLaunchBot/SpaceXLaunchBot/README.md

 `!nextlaunch`|Send the latest launch information message to the current channel|None `!addchannel`|Add the current channel to the launch notification service|Admin `!removechannel`|Remove the current channel from the launch notification service|Admin `!addping @role`|Add roles/users to be pinged when the "launching soon" (launch notification) message is sent.
-Can be formatted with multiple tags in any order, like this: `!addping @role1 @user1 @role2`.
+Can be formatted with multiple mentions in any order, like this: `!addping @role1 @user1 @role2`.
 Calling `!addping` multiple times will not stack the roles, it will just overwrite your previous settings|Admin
 `!removeping`|Stop any roles/users on the server being pinged when the "launching soon" (launch notification) message is sent|Admin
 `!info`|Show information about the bot|None
 `!help`|List these commands|None